gregorias/pixelosolver/README.md

 =================
 * The screenshot analysis relies on some constants which I have chosen by hand and work my 1920x1080 resolution.
 On different setups it is likely the a different set of constants will be required.
-The meaning of constants are described in `PixeloSolver.AI.OCR`
+The meaning of constants is described in `PixeloSolver.AI.OCR and the constants themself are in the Main.
 * The entire solving algorithm runs in a wx thread which makes the window unresponsive for a moment.
 Normally I would offload the processing to a separate thread, but I couldn't find a way to provide wxHaskell's main thread